orbitalchicken/Roadmap/README.md

             slow shutdown sequence
         safeguard against package removals (for instance, don't let users perform updates which would remove sensitive packages). notice to reboot the computer when appropriate
+        kernelwindow: make kernel series column desc-sorted and select the active series

+    mintdrivers:
+        microcode package description is misleading in driver manager, should it be removed?

     mate 1.20
         sound events vs sound themes